 Spray Down Outdoor Coils

-Spraying down your outdoor HVAC unit coils are a great way to end up saving a lot of money and prolong the life of your HVAC unit.
-Although, it’s suggested to have a professional rinse down your coils, you can try using water to spray down coils and prevent dirt buildup on your own periodically.
+Spraying down your outdoor HVAC unit coils is a great way to end up saving a lot of money and prolong the life of your HVAC unit.
+Although it’s suggested to have a professional rinse down your coils, you can try using water to spray down coils and prevent dirt buildup on your own periodically.
 A light periodic spritzer can help facilitate a professional’s annual clean, which is ideal when it comes to taking care of your heating and air unit.

 Pour Bleach Into Your Drain Pipe

 Bleach has many cleaning purposes and actually possesses antimicrobial properties that are useful to prolonging HVAC units.
 Condensation can develop as your heating and air conditioning unit operates, which can lead to mold and algae.
-To counteract this, try pouring one cup of bleach a month in your HVAC’s drain pipe to prevent mold and algae from developing.
+To counteract this, try pouring one cup of bleach a month in your HVAC drain pipe to prevent mold and algae from developing.
 Although it is not guaranteed, it could help to prevent repairs or replacement of your HVAC system.